ppericard/virtual-life-ai/README.md

 ## Development Status

-This project is in early development.
+This project is in active refactoring.
 See [ROADMAP.md](ROADMAP.md) for the detailed development plan.

 ## License